Convergence and efficiency proof of quantum imaginary time evolution for bounded order systems: Discussion

 Nevertheless, true polynomial scaling is obtained if the sequence of systems has ``well-behaved'' energy gap scaling.
 This class of systems includes suitable discretisations of a gapped continuum theory, truncations of gapped systems, as well as many combinatorial optimisation problems.
 Thus, although ``bad'' systems exist, the here shown results are applicable to many highly relevant problems such as in physics~\cite{Feynman,royalsocreview,posreview,ZollerReview,DiMeglio:2023nsa,PhysRevLett.79.2586,doi:10.1126/science.273.5278.1073,PhysRevA.98.032331,PhysRevD.101.074512,PhysRevD.103.094501,PhysRevD.106.114511,RevModPhys.94.015004}, chemistry and drug design~\cite{doi:10.1126/science.1113479,Kandala-Gambetta,RevModPhys.92.015003,https://doi.org/10.1002/qua.26975,8585034,Flother:2024yph}, quantum machine learning~\cite{QML,quantum-boltzmann-machines,PRXQuantum.3.030341,PRXQuantum.4.010328,Sauvage_2024,PRXQuantum.5.020328,reptheoryGQML,PhysRevResearch.7.013148,Schatzki,Abbas:2020qrn,PhysRevLett.130.150601,PRXQuantum.4.020327}, and combinatorial optimisation~\cite{10.1145/3620668,doi:10.1126/science.1057726,LUXE,FlightGate,Zahedinejad:2017kvw,10.1145/2482767.2482797,morris2024performantneartermquantumcombinatorial,Sankar,Schwagerl:2024xqd,Chicano_2025}.

 \bmhead{Acknowledgements} The authors would like to thank Yahui Chai and Stefan Kühn for fruitful discussions.
+The authors would also like to thank the anonymous reviewer who pointed out an improved rate of convergence argument leading to \autoref{eq:rateofconvergence}.

-This work is funded by the European Union’s Horizon Europe Framework Programme (HORIZON) under the ERA Chair scheme with grant agreement no.\ 101087126.
-This work is supported with funds from the Ministry of Science, Research and Culture of the State of Brandenburg within the Centre for Quantum Technologies and Applications (CQTA).
+\bmhead{Funding Statements} T.H. declares no relevant funding.
+K.J. discloses support for the research of this work from the European Union’s Horizon Europe Framework Programme (HORIZON) under the ERA Chair scheme with grant agreement no. 101087126 and the Ministry of Science, Research and Culture of the State of Brandenburg within the Centre for Quantum Technologies and Applications (CQTA).